 Plan and prepare in advance to ensure a professional appearance.
 Hair should be clean, neat and simply styled.
 Don’t neglect shoes and fingernails, and make sure your clothing is well pressed and well fitting.
 Dress professionally and when in doubt, err on the conservative side.
 Suits are safest for both men and women; although many employers do not expect intern applicants to own a full interview suit.
 For women, a tailored dress or skirt may be acceptable.
 For men, a shirt and tie are essential, but a coat and slacks may be sufficient.

 Research the Company

 Learn as much as you can about the organization with which you hope to intern.
-Some way to do this are to check the Internet; look for any information in the OCS or Pelletier libraries; check the local Chamber of Commerce; ask the organization to send you brochures or other information.
+Some way to do this are to check the Internet; look for any information in Career Education or Pelletier libraries; check the local Chamber of Commerce; ask the organization to send you brochures or other information.

 Identify your skills and strengths.
 Be ready to name them and support them with examples from work, school or extracurricular activities.